 We’ve looked up the beer ratings on Untappd and have included them in brackets after each beer name.
 The highest-rated beer on this list is the Cigar City American IPA brewed for Killswitch Engage, and the lowest is the Swedish lager made for KISS.

-This January 2021 limited-edition, dry-hopped pale ale is named after Deftone’s recent album, Ohms.
+This January 2021 limited-edition, dry-hopped pale ale is named after Deftone’s album Ohms.
 It’s not the band’s first collaboration beer; previously, they did a limited-edition DDHIPA, a Mexican-style lager (a clean, drinkable lager similar to a Vienna but using maize in the grain bill) and a brown ale.

 Phantom Bride IPA is a West Coast-style IPA, so it’s crisp and dry rather than juicy, with strong citrus and American hop aromas.
 It was released in 2016 but is now a staple on the Belching Beaver website, obviously having had some success.